wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/index.rst

 - First time setup phase: what system requirements you must fulfill, how to install dependencies, how to start your project
-- Active development phase: how to make changes, run tests,
+- Active development phase: how to make changes, run tests and linters, write documentation, and use GitLab CI
+- Production phase: deployment checklist, production configuration, and operations.

 .. toctree::